metareflection/synthesis-class/flyer.md

 ## What Will You Learn?

-- **Components of Synthesis Systems:** Explore the key components of synthesis which include:
+- **Components of Synthesis Systems:** Explore the key components of synthesis, which include:
   - Program Specification;
   - Algorithms;
   - User-Interaction Model.